Camping on the beach between Coral bay and Exmouth. A great activity to do in Exmouth for the week.

 How many days do you need in Exmouth?

 You’ll need around three days in Exmouth to see the highlights – the Ningaloo Marine Park and explore a bit of Cape Range.
-But we recommend staying at least five days, preferably seven to visit everything without rushing.

 You can spend at least three days just exploring the Ningaloo reef, at least one day for Cape Range, and another day exploring the town and its surroundings.